pcapriotti/optparse-applicative/README.md

   au-revoir                Say goodbye
 ```

-## Bash completion
+## Bash, Zsh, and Fish Completions

-`optparse-applicative` has built-in support for bash completion of
+`optparse-applicative` has built-in support for the completion of
-command line options and arguments.
-Any parser, when run using
+command line options and arguments in bash, zsh, and fish shells.
+Any parser, when run using the `execParser` family of functions,
-`execParser` (and similar functions), is automatically extended
-with a few (hidden) options for bash completion:
+is automatically extended with a few (hidden) options for the
+completion system:

  - `--bash-completion-script`: this takes the full path of the program as
    argument, and prints a bash script, which, when sourced into a bash session,